softwarelanguageslab/maf/README.md

 The MAF framework is built in a modular style.
 To run a modular analysis, you need to compose the implementation of a specific machine and an abstract domain.

-To analyze a specific program, an instance of the MODF analysis class must be created.
+To analyze a specific program, an instance of the ModF analysis class must be created.
 The constructor of this class takes a parsed version of the program to be analysed, which can be obtained as follows:
 ```scala
 val text = io.Reader.loadFile(path-to-file)